 “I’m not being negative!
 Why would you say such a thing?”

 “You know full well that the duster is more capable of soothing energies than a mere wand.”

 “I know, but it is still funny…”

 Playfully, Chloe made a show of dusting over Alice’s direction and Alice was hard put to keep the goosebumps from rising on her skin.
 She stifled the comment which would probably get her kicked out.
 “Witch, PLEASE.”
 Somethings are better left unsaid, but Alice noticed the slight smirk and wondered if this witch was a mind reader also?
 Probably not or else she would likely be blushing too.
 After a couple of more minutes of watching Chloe dust, Alice watched as Chloe sat down and carefully pull out a deck of Tarot cards carefully wrapped in a silk cloth from a wooden box.

 “I don’t need to clear the energy here to get a good reading just as I don’t need to state aloud my purpose for this reading, but I choose to do so.
 It’s also good to make eye contact when dealing with people like this just as it is to clear the air by stating our intentions aloud.
 No matter what the cards seem to portray, we should look for the positive and not focus on the negative.
-Negativity can draw in all sorts of nasty we don’t want interfering.
+Negativity can draw in all sorts of nasty we don’t want to interfere.
 Are you ready?”

 Alice nodded she was ready and Chloe closed her eyes and began shuffling the cards until they felt right.

 “The first card will represent you and any influence which may surround your life at this moment.”
 Chloe flipped the first card and laid it down.
 “The Devil.
 This indicates a state of bondage but know that with willpower, you can expect to break free.